chrisvwx/LLLplus.jl/README.md

 all the modules can handle a variety of data types.
-In the next figure we show execution time for several datatypes (Int32, Int64, Int128, Float64, BitInt, and BigFloat) which are used to generate 200 16x16 matrices, over which execution time for the lattic reduction techniques is averaged.
+In the next figure we show execution time for several datatypes (Int32, Int64, Int128, Float64, BitInt, and BigFloat) which are used to generate 10 4x4 matrices, over which execution time for the lattice reduction techniques is averaged.
 The vertical axis is a logarithmic representation of execution time as in the previous figure. ![Time vs data type](benchmark/perfVsDataTypeN16.png)

 ### Future

-The performance tests above were designed to accomodate new lattice-reduction techniques, which we invite you to add.
-These could be simple updates of one of the current techniques to include BLAS functions, or something like BKZ [4] reduction, which is used to break crypto systems.
-Once a new technique is available, it can be added directly to this package, or included in the tests via something like `Pkg.add("NewLR"); using NewLR` in `benchmarks/perftest.jl`, followed by appropriate changes to `lrtest.jl`.

-Possible future improvements include:
+Possible improvements include:
 * Add Block-Korkin-Zolotarev lattice redution, with improvements as in [4], and Brun lattice reduction
 * The [SVP](http://www.latticechallenge.org/svp-challenge/) Challenge